okta/odyssey/.github/ISSUE_TEMPLATE/a11y-issue.md

 ---
 name: 'A11y issue'
-about: 'Help us improve our accessibility.'
+about: 'Help us improve our accessibility'
 title: ''
 labels: 'a11y'
 assignees: ''